wortiz/seacas/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Guide and Reference document should supply everything such a developer needs to know and more.
 Only a smaller part of this document needs to be understood and accessed by people assuming this role.

+.. jfrye: Add links to parts of document above?

 .. _TriBITS Project Architect:
 .. _TriBITS Project Architects: